 How to Add Subtitles to iMovie (Mac, iPhone, Online)

 Last Updated: 2023.
-03. 31
+09. 28

 As a free and pre-installed app on Mac and iPhone, iMovie offers you some basic features to add subtitles to a video when you don’t have a professional video editor to caption your videos.

-So, in this tutorial, we will walk you through how to add subtitles to iMovie using its pre-made iMovie title templates, plus practical tips to add captions in iMovie with styles and make your iMovie subtitles sync with the video properly, etc.
+So, in this tutorial, we will walk you through how to add subtitles to iMovie on Mac and iPhone using its pre-made iMovie title templates and offer you a great workaround to automatically subtitle iMovie videos online with ease.

 Preview